 PO Box 48

 And just because I can’t end this post without breaking your heart yet again, AJ’s older brother, Austin Butler, made the following public post on his Facebook page on May 5th.

-No one should have to go through what Austin and Parker have gone through, and I wish them, as well as their baby sister, all the success, peace, and happiness the future can possibly bring them.
+No one should have to go through what Austin and his youngest brother have gone through, and I wish them, as well as their baby sister, all the success, peace, and happiness the future can possibly bring them.

 Click here for more of my coverage on AJ’s case.